 The meeting takes place in the historic part of Antwerp, which is not only renowned for diamonds and hipster boutiques, but also features many art galleries and museums.
 The old city centre is steeped in history, with ancient building-fronts on narrow streets, the house of famous painter Rubens, the imposing Grand-Place and the majestic Central railway station.
 In the shadow of the Cathedral, the city teems with life in intimate pubs and restaurants, serving a wide variety of the famous Belgian beers.
 A stroll along the banks of the Scheldt river provides a breath of fresh air.

-On behalf of the Scientific Committee and the organizing teams at the University of Antwerp and the MPI Bremen, we look forward to seeing you in Antwerp!
+On behalf of the Scientific Committee and the organizing teams at the University of Antwerp, the MPI Bremen and VUB, we look forward to seeing you in Antwerp!

 - 2006 Münster – Germany

 - 2012 Noordwijkerhout – The Netherlands

 - Jana Milucka (Max Planck Institute for Marine Microbiology, Bremen, Germany)

 - Tim Ferdelman (Max Planck Institute for Marine Microbiology, Bremen, Germany)

 - Dirk De Beer (Max Planck Institute for Marine Microbiology, Bremen, Germany)